nondescryptid/opendoc-state-court-judgments/2019_SGDC_88/report.md

 #### Sentencing framework and principles

 8       I considered the public interest to protect police officers from all forms of assault and abuse in the course of carrying out their duties.
 The said public interest was recently re-affirmed by the High Court of three Judges in _PP v Yeo Ek Boon Jeffrey_ (“_Jeffrey Yeo_”) where the court stated at \[50\] in no uncertain terms that police officers had to be assured of adequate protection and vindication by the law against behaviour that might compromise the effective discharge of their duties.
-The High Court noted a sentencing trend which showed that for any assault against a police or law enforcement officer, a custodial sentence was the norm and the usual sentence would be around two to nine months’ imprisonment.[\[note: 1\]](#Ftn_1) The court went on to formulate a sentencing framework for a s 332 Penal Code offence so as to reflect society’s opprobrium of offences against police officers.[\[note: 2\]](#Ftn_2) Under the framework, the lowest category (i.e. Category 1) is stated to encompass the existing sentencing norm of a custodial sentence of two to nine months’ imprisonment, which would remain the indicative starting point.
+The High Court noted a sentencing trend which showed that for any assault against a police or law enforcement officer, a custodial sentence was the norm and the usual sentence would be around two to nine months’ imprisonment.[^1] The court went on to formulate a sentencing framework for a s 332 Penal Code offence so as to reflect society’s opprobrium of offences against police officers.[^2] Under the framework, the lowest category (i.e. Category 1) is stated to encompass the existing sentencing norm of a custodial sentence of two to nine months’ imprisonment, which would remain the indicative starting point.
 The present offence would fall under this category.

 9       The applicable and dominant sentencing consideration for the present case must be one of general deterrence.
 In addition, I considered the specific nature of the assault by the accused and the injury caused.
 The accused bit the officer and left a mark on the officer’s forearm.
 He had to seek medical treatment and was given a tetanus vaccination and also medical leave for one day.
 I was therefore of the view that the principle of retribution was also applicable to a certain degree in view of the vicious and atavistic nature of the assault on the unsuspecting officer.